 In even number years you will find me at the Bolder Boulder, an annual Memorial Day 10K honoring United States military.
 This is a run, jog or walk race.

-The race finishes in Folsum Field.
+The race finishes in Folsum Field in Boulder, Colorado.
 As you complete the race you enter the stadium where those who completed the race before you and other supporters cheer you over the finish line!

-Each participant wears a special bib on their back with the name of the person they want to honor.
+Many participants wear a bib on their back with the name of the person they want to honor.

 I am grateful for my country and the freedoms granted to its citizens which are protected by brave men and women like my dad.